jamm3e3333/js-test-translator/README.md

 }
 ```
 - In the request in the body object two properties of type string are specified: the text that will be translated and the target language.
-- When the request is sent from the client to this endpoint the function `translate` is executed and will send the request to the DEPL API with the specified parameters.
+- When the request is sent from the client to this endpoint the function `translate` is executed and will send the request to the DeepL API with the specified parameters.
 The function will then return a response from the server, which is sent back to the client.

 2. GET `{{url}}/`
 - When the request is sent to this endpoint, the whole frontend app is served to the client.